Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: Metrics Based Evaluation

 \subsubsection{Dispersivity Correlation}

-As seen in \cref{fig:ConnectionsCorrelation}, these connectivity based metrics can then be compared against the dispersivity parameters, $\alpha_L$ and $\alpha_T$, in order to identify any possible correlations.
+As seen in \cref{fig:ConnectionsCorrelation}, these connectivity based metrics can then be compared against the dispersivity parameters, $\alpha_L$ and $\alpha_T$ and their linear correlation quantified with $\rho$, as defined in \cref{eq:Pearsons}.

-As outlined in \cref{eq:Pearsons}, and shown in \cref{fig:ConnectionsCorrelation}, the linear correlation between each metric and the target dispersivities is again shown with the variable $\rho$.
-In this case, the logarithm of each axial tortuosity and maximum flow is shown individually, as well as the logarithm magnitude of each metric as a vector.
+In this case, the logarithm of each directional maximum flow is shown individually, as well as the logarithm magnitude of each metric as a vector.
 Again, $\alpha_L$ consistently shows a stronger linear correlation with the connectivity metrics in comparison with the correlations for $\alpha_T$.

-Overall, the strongest correlations to the dispersivity parameters, $\alpha_L$ and $\alpha_T$ are observed here with the connectivity based metrics.
-Again, correlations for $\alpha_T$ are smaller when compared with $\alpha_L$, but develop higher values than any of the previous comparisons.
+The maximum flow parameter here shows the strongest linear correlations to the dispersivity parameters, $\alpha_L$ and $\alpha_T$.
+Again, correlations for $\alpha_T$ are much smaller when compared with $\alpha_L$.